 - ASHG has partnered with an organization dedicated to confidential intake for allegations of misconduct.
 If you have such a report, please contact NAVEX Global Ethics Point by phone (via the toll-free hotline at 844-519-9731) or online.
 They will ensure full information is received in a considerate fashion and that ASHG has information necessary to take any further action.
 It will also ensure you have a record of the information you provided.
 Reports may not be submitted anonymously as that would preclude an adequate investigation.
 Depending on the nature of complaint, complete confidentiality cannot be guaranteed, but all complaints will be handled with discretion and with the aim of preserving confidentiality to the extent compatible with conducting an appropriate investigation.

-- Once an allegation is received, the incident will be reviewed promptly by the ASHG Executive Director, Chief Operating Officer, and members of ASHG’s Working Group on Professional Conduct, a subset of Board members.
+- Once an allegation is received, the incident will be reviewed promptly by the ASHG Chief Executive Officer, Chief Operating Officer, and members of ASHG’s Working Group on Professional Conduct, a subset of Board members.
 Note: if any of the above individuals were to be named in an allegation, they would be excluded from seeing the information.

 - Based on this initial information, the complainant will be interviewed either in person or by telephone for support.
 The complainant will be asked to provide their views on what they would like to have happen next.
 Based on the sole assessment of the ASHG advisory group, the Society may determine a range of next steps.